 This discussion could stop here: An up-convolution is exactly a transformation that can be written in the form of equation 5, just as a (strided) convolution is a transformation that can be written in the form of equation 4.
-Note that the transformation 5 takes an input with m values and produces an output with n values.
+Note that the transformation 5 takes an input with n values (6 in the example) and produces an output with m values (12 in the example).
 In other words, while a strided convolution (with stride s > 1) reduces resolution, an up-convolution (with stride s > 1) increases it.

 However, neither expression is computationally efficient.
 For illustration, we picked an example with a small value of n.
 In practice, n, the number of pixels in one dimension of the input image, will be much bigger than p, the number of kernel coefficients in that dimension.
 Thus, in practice, the matrix K (or K^T) will contain mostly zeros.
-While convolution implemented through equation 3 requires O(pn/s) operations, expression 4 requires $O(n^2/s)$, a much bigger number since $n \gg p$.
+While convolution implemented through equation 3 requires O(pn/s) operations, expression 4 requires $O(n^3/s)$, a much bigger number.
 Because of this, we now describe a way to write up-convolution more efficiently as well, with an expression that has the flavor of equation 3.

-To understand the structure of up-convolution, let us rewrite the matrix K^T as a table and mark each column with the entry of g that it multiplies in the matrix product K^T g:
+To understand the structure of up-convolution, let us rewrite the matrix K^T as a table and mark each column with the entry of \mathbf{g} that it multiplies in the matrix product $K^T\mathbf{g}$: